ozand/docs_appender/.memory-bank/activeContext.md

 * Updated frontend UI to include depth control for folder processing
 * Added unit tests for recursive folder processing functionality
 * Verified all tests pass (19/19) after implementing recursive folder processing
+* Created comprehensive documentation for all new features
+* Verified all functionality works correctly with final testing

 ## Open Questions/Issues